Osiris-Team/AutoPlug-Plugin/README.md

 ```

 ## AutoPlug-Plugin | Contribute

-If you never contributed before, read [this](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) article.
+If you have never contributed before, we recommend this [Beginners Article](https://www.jetbrains.com/help/idea/contribute-to-projects.html).
-If you are planing to do big changes, create an issue first, where you explain what you want to do.
+If you are planning to make big changes, create an issue first, where you explain what you want to do.
+Thank you in advance for every
-Othervise just remember to have logical commit messages and do your pull requests on the 'beta' branch.
+contribution!

+- Written in [Java](https://java.com/), with [JDK 8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html), inside of [IntelliJ IDEA](https://www.jetbrains.com/idea/)
+- Built with [Maven](https://maven.apache.org/), profiles: clean package
+- `AutoPlug-Plugin.jar` gets exported to the `/target` folder

+If you don't know how to import a GitHub project, check out this guide:

+- For IntelliJ IDEA checkout the [Cloning Guide](https://blog.jetbrains.com/idea/2020/10/clone-a-project-from-github/)

 ## AutoPlug-Plugin | Libraries
 - [Dream-Yaml](https://github.com/Osiris-Team/Dream-Yaml) is used for handling YAML files.